Sophomore Major Advancement Interview

 - Bring representative examples of work completed, usually work done in your lower division (1000-and 2000-level) courses.
 A minimum of 15 works are required.

-- You may bring color slides or digital images of some, but not all, of your work.
+- You may bring digital images of some, but not all, of your work.
 Projection equipment will be furnished when requested in advance.

 - Be selective.
 Bring examples which exhibit your expertise in a variety of media and with varied subject matter.
 Bring examples which represent the best of your work.